yujiuqiao/yujiuqiao.github.io/_posts/2014-3-3-Hello-World.md

 title: About Me
 ---

-As a artificial intelligence algorithm scientist, currently I'm working on the area of text to speech generation, text to video generation and unsupervised learning.
+As a artificial intelligence assistant researcher, currently I'm working on the area of mathematical modeling, applied math algorithms and deep learning.

-I was graduated as a MS. of physics with [Wang, Anzhong](https://www.baylor.edu/physics/index.php?id=68588) at Baylor University.
-I studied the numerical simulation of the formation of blackhole under the influence of dark energy and dark matter.
-After graduate I take the career in industry as a business analyst in Conocophillips.
-After that I became a co-founder of the startup AI company of Timelement and [Ailinkup](www.ailinkup.cn)
+I'm currently a undergraduate student at Beijing National Day School of China.
+During studying I took the 7th [Annual International Mathematical Modeling Challenge](https://immchallenge.org/) and our team won the first place.
+Currently I'm a assistance researcher with a team of [Ailinkup](www.ailinkup.cn) under the scope of unsupervised deep learning.